ARMmbed/mbed-os/features/nanostack/FEATURE_NANOSTACK/sal-stack-nanostack/docs/16_API_porting.md

 ![NanostackRfPhy](img/NanostackRfPhy.png)

-Applications use only `LoWPANNDInterface` or `ThreadInterface` directly to set up the network and provide a driver.
+Applications use only `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly to set up the network and provide a driver.
 Rest of the classes provide an abstration between Nanostack and Socket layers of mbed OS.

 See [NanostackRfPhy.h](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface/NanostackRfPhy.h) for an up-to-date header file and API.